apache/carbondata/docs/data-management.md

 | Success | All the data is loaded into table and no bad records found. |
 | Partial Success | Data is loaded into table and bad records are found.
 Bad records are stored at carbon.badrecords.location. |

    In case of failure, the error will be logged in error log.
-Details of loads can be seen with [SHOW SEGMENTS](dml-operation-on-carbondata.md) command.
+Details of loads can be seen with [SHOW SEGMENTS](dml-operation-on-carbondata.md#show-segments) command.
 The show segment command output consists of :

-   - SegmentSequenceID
+   - SegmentSequenceId
-   - START_TIME OF LOAD
+   - Status
-   - END_TIME OF LOAD
+   - Load Start Time
-   - LOAD STATUS
+   - Load End Time

    The latest load will be displayed first in the output.